tijn/today/README.md

 ## Huh?
 Why?

-At our office every day is different; you never know who you should expect to see there: some collegues will visit clients, some are doing part time academic work, some have a day off or work from home... you get the gist.
-This little project grew out of the need to be informed about how many people one can expect to see at the office today.
-Obviously we jot this all down in a calendar but I'm too lazy for looking it up every day.
+At our office, every day is different.
+You never know who you can expect to see there.
+Some collegues will visit clients, others are doing part time academic work, someone could have a day off or maybe working from home... you get the gist.
+This little project grew out of the need to be informed about how many people one can expect to see at the office.

+Obviously we jot this all this information down in a calendar but I'm too lazy for looking that thing up every day.
 I simply want an app to shout it at me on HipChat while I have breakfast.

 ## How can I have this too?